fbpx

 DO YOU HAVE PROPERTY DAMAGE?
 GET THE HELP YOU NEED NOW!

 Water damage is more of a problem than you might think.
-On average, Americans waste about 1 trillion gallons of water each year due to leaking pipes, kitchen or bathroom faucets, faulty toilets and so on.
+On average, Americans Household leaks can waste approximately nearly 900 billion gallons of water annually nationwide due to leaking pipes, kitchen or bathroom faucets, faulty toilets and so on.
+That’s equal to the annual household water use of nearly 11 million homes.
 An overflowing sink can do much more water damage than what you can see on the floor.
 Even with the best efforts to dry everything, mold grows in just 48 hours.
 This is the reason why you need professional drying services to get rid of undetected mold and keep your family safe from health problems associated with mold.

 Contents